buzzykiwi/zapier-fluxx-community/SQL_SUPPORT.md

 Rules:

 * All SQL keywords such as SELECT, FROM, WHERE, AND, OR, NOT, ORDER BY and LIMIT must be capitalised.
 This is to help with parsing.
+* The entire expression must be on one line (no line breaks)
 * FROM model names can be given as grant_request or GrantRequest (snake or camel-case), and include dynamic model names (MacModelTypeDyn…)
 * Field names (SELECT field1, field2 etc) can use dot notation to retrieve to-one relationship data.
 In most cases, the “local” field has to end in “_id”, e.g. program_organization_id.name, not program_organization.name.
 This is a limitation of the Fluxx API.
 The dot relationships are turned into “relation” attributes in the API call, transparent to the user.
 * The WHERE clause